 Trails and 4x4s

 If you’re into off-road driving, come with your jeep: you’ll love the dirt roads of Tzia.
-Another way to get to know the island is by trekking its signposted trails, two-thirds of which are paved.
+A more sedate way to get to know the island is by trekking its many signposted trails.

 - The Lion of Ioulis